Winners of the Annual Essay Contest

 Article: “Regards croisés entre le droit innu et le droit québécois : territorialités en conflit” (2020) 65:3 McGill LJ 421.

-The contest aims to celebrate and promote excellent scholarship by emerging academics in Canada and internationally.
+The contest aims to celebrate and promote excellent scholarship by emerging academics both in Canada and internationally.
 To highlight the bilingual nature of the McGill Law Journal, the essay contest will be run in English and French on alternating years.
-The fourth edition of the prize will be awarded to the most meritorious eligible article published in English in volume 68 or volume 69 of the McGill Law Journal.
-The fifth edition of the prize will be awarded to the most meritorious eligible article published in French in volume 69 or volume 70 of the McGill Law Journal.
-Thereafter, the prize will be awarded in alternating languages.
+The fourth edition of the prize will be awarded to the most meritorious eligible article published in English in volume 68 or volume 69 of the Journal.
+The fifth edition of the prize will be awarded to the most meritorious eligible article published in French in volume 69 or volume 70 of the Journal.

 ELIGIBILITY